 Grants are one of the main methods of obtaining funding.
 Whilst associations or facilities receive a contribution towards putting their youth work activities into practice, they have wide discretion over how the services are structured and implemented.
 The Law on youth services requires grant recipients to meet numerous criteria.
 Article 74(2) SGB VIII limits financial assistance to those organisations that meet the specific criteria, that guarantee the funds will be used efficiently and for their intended purpose, that pursue charitable goals, themselves make an appropriate contribution, and promote the aims of the constitution (Grundgesetz).
 These rules are applied at local, state and national level.
 Article 74 SGB VIII also stipulates the instrument known as ´youth services services planning´ (Jugendhilfeplanung) as the definitive basis for funding decisions.
 The type and amount of funding is decided at the discretion of the statutory authority and must take the available budget into consideration (Art.
 74(3) SGB VIII).

 Cooperation between statutory authorities and non-statutory organisations, and between paid and voluntary workers is fundamental to youth work in Germany.

 Youth work includes other forms of cooperation between practitioners, academics and politicians.
 One example is the network for intercultural youth organisation work and research (Netzwerk interkulturelle Jugendverbandsarbeit und Jugendverbandsarbeitsforschung, available in German), which aims to improve intercultural and racism awareness in associational youth work.
-Another example is the federal network for child and youth work (Bundesnetzwerk Kinder- und Jugendarbeit), established 2019, which at a general level aims to promote dialogue between academics and practitioners and encourage more research into youth work (see “Quality and innovation in youth work”).
+Another example is the federal network for child and youth work (Bundesnetzwerk Kinder- und Jugendarbeit) which was established in 2019.